cpythonist/Comet1/README.md

 # The Comet 1 Interpreter
-Incomplete source code of the Comet 1 interpreter.<br>Some aspects of the interpreter are yet to be completed, and some help strings require some work.
-But these are only minor changes, and the interpreter is stable enough to be used as such.
+Incomplete source code of the Comet 1 interpreter.<br>
+Some aspects of the interpreter are yet to be completed, and some help strings require some work.
+But these are only minor changes, and the interpreter is stable enough to be used as such.<br>
+Currently, it is available for Windows, and cannot be used with Linux due to it being extremely tailored for Windows.
+Linux source code will be released at a later point in time.

 ## Changes
 The Comet interpreter has various changes over the last interpreter, Second 5, such as (and not included to):